ryan-creator/snapshot/README.md

 You can customise the behaviour of SwiftUI Snapshot Testing by modifying the configuration flags available on XCTestCase.

+> [!IMPORTANT]
-If any of the configuration flags are set to `true` during the test execution, the tests will fail.
+> If any of the configuration flags are set to `true` during the test execution, the tests will fail.
 This ensures that you do not accidentally leave any of the flags set to `true`, which could potentially affect the reliability of your snapshot tests.

+> [!WARNING]
+>
-### ⚠️ Warning: Flags' Global Impact
+> #### Warning: Flags' Global Impact
+>

-Setting any of the configuration flags to `true` will globally impact all tests.
+> Setting any of the configuration flags to `true` will globally impact all tests.
 However, it's important to note that the flags only take effect when the corresponding tests are executed.
 Be careful what tests are run when a flag is set to true.

 #### `recordSnapshots`